web-dave/blog/my-way-into-tech.md

 So I was deeply impressed by my one-night skills.
 But I learned theát Only seeing these numbers wasn't helpful.
-And It was kind of weird to open an MYSQP admin to run this script.
+And It was kind of weird to open an [phpMyAdmin](https://www.phpmyadmin.net/) to run this script.

 Again my Developer friend helped me.
 He mentioned something called PHP.
 It took me two nights to build a PHP script and use a chart library to display some Data.